-If you are interested in manufacturing, machining, manual operations, or CNC, contact program chair Sheldon Schnider (sheldon.schnider@chemeketa.edu or 503.589.7875).
+If you are interested in manufacturing, machining, manual operations, or CNC, contact appliedtech@chemeketa.edu.

-Students completing the Basic Manufacturing Technician certificate will:
+Students completing the Basic Manufacturing Technician certificate should be able to:

 - Analyze and discuss current manufacturing processes. - Interpret and evaluate blueprints and specifications to determine accuracy - Apply workplace rules and safety and environmental standards used in the workplace - Identify and use measurement instruments to produce a product - Construct a product using industry acceptable manufacturing principles